Tom-HA/musiloo/README.md

 ### Spotify Configuration
 - `SPOTIFY_PLAYLIST_ID`: ID of the Spotify playlist to play (required)
     - You can get this from the Spotify URL: `https://open.spotify.com/playlist/<PLAYLIST_ID>`
+- `SPOTIFY_CLIENT_ID`: Your Spotify application client ID (required)
+- `SPOTIFY_CLIENT_SECRET`: Your Spotify application client secret (required)

+* You can read [Spotify's documentation](https://developer.spotify.com/documentation/web-api/tutorials/getting-started#create-an-app) on how to create an application and retrieve the client ID and secret.

 ## Usage